FINAL DEADLINE APPROACHING: Th - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Horizon Bank failed to maintain appropriate internal controls over accounting for loan balances and securities.
-The Company issued financial reports containing errors that would require restatement.
+Fulcrum's preclinical data to the FDA in support of FTX-6058 demonstrated safety concerns about malignancies.
+These safety concerns increased the chances of the drug being placed on a clinical hold.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Horizon Bank, investors suffered damages.

 Join the case to recover your losses.